Document Type : Original Research Paper

 Abstract

-Methods: The present research is applied and its research method is survey-exploratory with the method of inferential (descriptive) statistics.
+Methods: The present research was applied and its research method was survey-exploratory with the method of inferential (descriptive) statistics.
 First, by using the subject literature and attitude measurement from architects and psychologists specializing in the child field, using an open-ended questionnaire and the Delphi method, a closed-ended questionnaire was reached as the basis of the quantitative part of the research.
 A closed-ended questionnaire was used to survey teachers of kindergartens and preschools in Tehran, and in addition to using the results; exploratory factor analysis was performed on the data for descriptive statistics.

 Findings: Factors affecting the design of open educational space for the development of children's creativity were introduced separately for girls and boys.
 Based on the output of exploratory factor analysis, the main structural factors were determined.
-Using these factors and performing path analysis, a six-sided rotation model was created separately for boys and girls aged 3-6 years.
+Using these factors and performing path analysis, a six-sided rotation model was created separately for boys and girls aged between 3-6.
 Based on the final model of the research hypothesis, the data analysis showed that the hypothesis was confirmed.

 Keywords